-Effects of a novel estrogen-free, progesterone receptor modulator-contraceptive vaginal ring on inhibition of ovulation, bleeding patterns and endometrium in normal women
+Effects of a novel estrogen-free, progesterone receptor modulator-contraceptive vaginal ring on inhibition of ovulation, bleeding patterns and endometrium in normal women (HTML)

 Brache,Vivian; Sitruk-Ware,Regine; Williams,A.; Blithe,Diana; Croxatto,Horacio B.; Kumar,Narender; Kumar,Sushma; Tsong,Yun-yen; Sivin,Irving; Nath,Anita; Sussman,Heather; Cochon,Leila; Miranda,Maria Jose; Reyes,Veronica; Faundes,Anibal; Mishell,Daniel R.,Jr.